woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/60-bitbucket_datacenter.md

 ## Service Account

-Woodpecker uses `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with OAuth token.
+Woodpecker uses `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with an OAuth token.
 To work around this limitation, you must create a service account and provide the username and password to Woodpecker.
 This service account will be used to authenticate and clone private repositories.

 ## Registration

-You must register your application with Bitbucket Server in order to generate a consumer key.
+You must register your application with Bitbucket Datacenter / Server in order to generate a consumer key.
 Navigate to your account settings and choose Applications from the menu, and click Register new application.
 Now copy & paste the text value from `/etc/bitbucket/key.pub` into the `Public Key` in the incoming link part of the application registration.

 Please use the following as the Authorization callback URL: